simpsonst/posthack/README.md

 This block only applies to messages marked unambiguously with the special header field.
 It then copies that field to an environment variable;
 later commands will have access to it outside this block.
-Then `remove-external-sender` demangles the message body by looking for text indicated by the YAML file.
+Then `remove-external-sender` demangles the message body by looking for text indicated by configuration.
 Finally, various subject tags are stripped.

-The configuration file `$HOME/.config/posthack/ext1.yml` can contain the likes of the following:
+The configuration file must contain a `blocks` entry, which itself is a `$HOME/.config/posthack/ext1.yml` can contain the likes of the following:

 ```
 blocks:
-  - 'This email did not originate within your institution.'
-  - '<p>This email did not originate within your institution.</p>'
+  home:
+    - ~/.config/posthack/blocks/form*.txt
 ```

-Each element of `blocks` is split into lines, and matched against exact lines in the message.
+By specifying `-a home` (or by having `default-account: home` in the configuration), files matching the listed names are read and matched against lines in the input message body.
+Lines from the message are decoded according to `Content-Transfer-Encoding` and `Content-Type` before matching lines in the listed files.
+Remaining lines are re-encoded and concatenated to form the resulting message.
+In a multipart message, each part is processed separately.

 ## IMAP delivery